maelfabien/NLP_Summer_School-2021_Speech_Demo/README.md

-# Mexican NLP Summer School
+# Mexican NLP Summer School - Demo

 ## An introduction to speech-based technologies for Natural Language Processing applications